The adventures of Norah Smyth: her life as a suffragette, philanthropist and artist

-Following exclusive information shared by Norah Smyth’s great nephew writer Jane McChyrstal reveals fascinating new insights into the adventurous life of the elusive suffragette, philanthropist and photographer who dedicated her personal wealth and artistic talent to social justice.
+Writer Jane McChrystal reveals exclusive insights shared by Nora Smyth’s great-nephew about the life of the elusive suffragette, philanthropist and photographer who dedicated her personal wealth and artistic talent to social justice.

 The life of Norah Smyth after 1924 is a fascinating example of what can happen to an activist, once her cause has been won, lost or faded into history.

-Smyth, suffragette, socialist and pioneering woman photographer was a founding member of the East London Federation of Suffragettes (ELFS) and right-hand woman to Sylvia Pankhurst, who set up the federation in 1914.
+Smyth, a suffragette, socialist and pioneering female photographer was a founding member of the East London Federation of Suffragettes (ELFS) and right-hand woman to Sylvia Pankhurst, who set up the federation in 1914.

 Her years of activism included a spell as a prominent member of the Communist Workers’ Party (CWP) during the 1920’s.
 Her active participation in the international socialist movement came to an end with the dissolution of the CWP.
 After twelve years in the East End of London, it was time to move on.
 Smyth decided to join brother Maxwell in Florence, where she took up a post at the British Institute.